 Considerations for Foreigners.

 Practically, a sole proprietorship is not an option for foreigners.
 Foreign business professionals should incorporate a private limited company instead.
-For further details about private limited companies, refer to set up a new company in vietnam.
+For further details about private limited companies.

 Documents Required and Registration Procedure.